 - Sophie Moxon, Executive Director of Edinburgh International Book Festival

-LAS members meet three times a year.
-The Annual General Meeting (AGM) takes place at one of the three member meetings, and one of the meetings is held in a different part of Scotland to meet and discuss with those working in literature and languages there.
+In 2021, LAS members will meet virtually five times a year with the Annual General Meeting (AGM) taking place at the Sector Away Day in the Autumn.
 Members actively participate in leading and contributing to LAS’s main areas of work.
 Meet our Members.

-The Board of LAS meets three times a year but may meet up to six times a year as and when required.
+The Board of LAS will meet virtually up to six times a year in 2021.

 |Date||Time & Location||Details|